ad-freiburg/elevant/docs/included_linkers.md

 #### SpaCy

-The SpaCy linker does not work out of the box and needs to be trained first.
+In order to run the spaCy linker, you first need to download the knowledge base, vocabulary and model files needed by the linker using the Makefile:

+    make download_spacy_linking_files

+The SpaCy linker can then be used by providing the linker name `spacy`:

+    python3 link_benchmark_entities.py <experiment_name> -l spacy -b <benchmark_name>

+In the corresponding config file `configs/spacy.config.json` you can adjust the model and knowledge base name if needed.
+ The Spacy linker class is implemented [here](../src/linkers/spacy_linker.py).

+Alternatively you can train the linker yourself.
 This requires the following steps:

 1. Generate word vectors: